-Table 4-2 summarizes the annual cost, power benefits, and annual net benefits for the No-Action presented, as the Project (currently and proposed) may sometimes operate in a mode other than run-of-river.
+Table 4-2 summarizes the annual cost, power benefits, and annual net benefits for the No-Action Alternative and the Proposed Action.
+Both on-peak and off-peak values of Project power are presented, as the Project (currently and proposed) may sometimes operate in a mode other than run-of-river.
 Some values presented in Table 4-2 for the No-Action Alternative and Proposed Action are the same because although PacifiCorp is proposing minor operational fluctuations in the reservoir elevations, the changes in the operational regime would be negligible and shortterm and would not likely result in any changes to the annual Project generation amount, although the estimated annual value of project power could increase with the small potential shift in timing of some Project generation.
 Project costs and benefits are also presented in Exhibit D, Statement of Costs and Financing, and Exhibit H, Project Management and Need for Power.